 - Predicting the formation of “hidden dependencies” in supply networks

-- Predicting disruptions in supply networks
+- Predicting risk and disruptions in supply networks

 - Study and detection of self-organisation and emergence in supply networks